 According to Jim Knoblach, House District 14b Rep. there’s a “reasonable” sized bonding bill that could be approved during the next legislative session and renovations for Eastman could potentially be in it.

 “Normally we don’t do larger bonding bills in an odd-numbered year, those are usually for emergencies,” Knoblach said.
 “We usually wait until the even-numbered years to implement that type of bill, but I would certainly expect Eastman to be mentioned in the next fiscal year.”

 Eastman Hall opened its doors to the campus in the year 1929 acting as the first physical fitness facility and a teachers college for SCSU.
-Even though Hallenbeck Hall, the university’s current fitness center opened its doors in 1965 — Eastman was still operating as the main fitness center until its closure between 2012 and 2013, since then the building has been unoccupied.
+Even though Hallenbeck Hall, the university’s current fitness center opened its doors in 1965 — Eastman was still operating as the central hub for being physically active until its closure between 2012 and 2013, since then the building has been unoccupied.

 Monica Devers, the Dean for the School of Health and Human services is one of the pioneering voices in support of the renovation and transition.
 She says it would be beneficial for students who are seeking treatment of any kind and a great opportunity for health and human services type degrees to get their hands on learning equipment and apply their knowledge from the classroom to the real world.

 The make-up of the building would consist of Student Health Services, Uchoose and Counseling and Psychological Services.
-Student Health Services would be on the second floor, CAPS would be on the 3rd floor and Uchoose would be on the first floor, with clinical training services offered on the second and third floor.
+U-Choose would be on the first floor, Student Health Services would be on the second floor and CAPS would be on the third floor with clinical training services offered on the second and third floor.